bufbuild/docs.buf.build/docs/configuration/v1/buf-yaml.md

 The `rpc_allow_google_protobuf_empty_requests` key is **optional**, and allows RPC requests to be [google.protobuf.Empty](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/empty.proto) messages.
-This can be set if you want to allow messages to be void forever, that is they will never take any parameters. **We do not recommend using this option in general**.
+This can be set if you want to allow messages to be void forever, that is, to never take any parameters. **We do not recommend using this option in general**.

 #### `rpc_allow_google_protobuf_empty_responses`